Skip to content

 Coach's note

 You already have a solid foundation, led by Opening Prep.
-The next jump should come from Time Mgmt, because that is the main thing pulling the rest of the profile down.
+The next jump should come from Endgames, because that is the main thing pulling the rest of the profile down.
 Fix that one deliberately and the rest of your game should feel steadier without losing confidence.

 Profile outline